Amid logjam, Haiti asks: Will president or protesters yield?

 "It's a dramatic situation, a chaotic situation," said Evans Paul, a former prime minister and Moïse ally who privately discussed the crisis Monday with the Core Group, which includes officials from the United Nations, United States, Canada, France and others.

-Paul told The Associated Press that while those present did not say whether Moïse should remain in power or resign, they urged dialogue, voiced support for Haiti's institutions and defended democratic principles, with Paul noting that Moïse was elected by the people in 2017 for a five-year term.
+Paul told The Associated Press that those present did not say whether Moïse should remain in power or resign, but dialogue, voiced support for Haiti's institutions and defended democratic principles.

-He also said government officials are outlining ways to exit the crisis.
-He believes Moïse has two options: choose a prime minister backed by the opposition or possibly reduce the length of his presidential term.
-However, Paul said many problems remain, including the lack of a provisional electoral commission.
+Moïse was elected in 2017 for a five-year term, though turnout was extremely low and the 14-month election cycle was plagued by allegations of fraud that forced a re-do some a first-round vote.

-After the meeting, Paul said, he met with Moïse to talk about the options and negotiations are continuing.
+Paul said he believes Moïse has two options: choose a prime minister backed by the opposition or possibly reduce the length of his presidential term.
+However, Paul said many problems remain, including the lack of a provisional electoral commission to oversee any vote.

-"He hasn't said yes yet," Paul said, adding that while he has encouraged Moïse to make bigger concessions, "he can't put everything on the table."
+Paul said that while he has encouraged Moïse to make bigger concessions, "He can't put everything on the table."

-The opposition has rejected Moïse's pick for a new prime minister, with a Sept.
-23 vote being indefinitely postponed after a senator who said he was trying to protect himself from protesters fired his pistol outside Haiti's Senate, injuring an AP photographer and a security guard.
+The opposition has rejected Moïse's pick for a new prime minister and the confirmation vote indefinitely postponed on Sept.
+23 after a senator, who said he was trying to protect himself from protesters, fired his pistol outside Haiti's Senate, injuring an AP photographer and a security guard.

 If Moïse and key officials arrive at a solution, it will likely be announced by a non-partisan group instead of the president to lend it credibility and appease the people, Paul said.